grafana/tempo/example/docker-compose/readme.md

 ### Build Images (Optional)

 This step is not necessary, but it can be nice for local testing.
-For any of the above examples rebuilding these images will cause docker-compose to use whatever local code you have in the examples.
+For any of the above examples rebuilding these images will cause docker-compose to use your local code when running the examples.

-Run the following from the project root folder to build `tempo:latest` and `tempo-query:latest` images that will be used in the test environment:
+Run the following from the project root folder to build the`grafana/tempo:latest` image that is used in all the examples:

 ```console
 make docker-images